noah415/CSC366/README.md

 Backend:
 > Run "python3 backend.py" in the Backend Directory. <br/>
 > Must be connected to CalPoly servers for connection to the database. <br/>

+Current state of the application allows an admin user to create surveys with three different question types, develop new profile types, and view the<br/>
+surveys already created.
+The database is built with full support to manage a wide array of users completeing multiple surveys.